DevSolar/pdclib/Readme.txt

 Optimization Overlay
 --------------------

-The idea is to provide a generic implementation that is useable even on platforms the author never heard of - for example, the OS and/or compiler *you* just wrote and now need a C library for.
+The basic idea of PDCLib is to provide a generic implementation that is useable even on platforms I have never heard of - for example, the OS and/or compiler *you* just wrote and now need a C library for.
 That is actually what PDCLib was written for: To provide a C library for compiler and OS builders that do not want the usual baggage of POSIX and GNU extensions, licensing considerations etc. etc.

 Thus, PDCLib provides generic implementations.
 They do work, and do so correctly, but they are not very efficient when compared to hand- crafted assembler or compiler build-ins.
-So the author wanted to provide a means to modify PDCLib to run more efficiently on a given platform, without cluttering the main branch with tons of #ifdef statements and "featureset #defines" that grow stale quickly.
+So I wanted to provide a means to modify PDCLib to run more efficiently on a given platform, without cluttering the main branch with tons of #ifdef statements and "featureset #defines" that grow stale quickly.

 The solution is the "optimization overlay".
 Every function has its own implementation file, which makes it possible to replace them